-Put a professional photographer in the same situation and he will take far more pictures than an amateur like me, but even though he is taking a lot of frames he is being highly selective.
-Through years of experience he has learned what he is looking for and he concentrates on those opportunities.
+Put a professional photographer in the same situation and he will take far more pictures than an amateur like me, but even though he takes a lot of shots he is highly selective.
+Through years of experience he has learned what to look for and he concentrates on those opportunities.

 When you begin to think about your home from the standpoint of ministry, the options seem truly limitless.
 So many people in your world are hurting and in need of a safe place, it's hard to know where to start!
 Often it is this confusion that keeps us from taking the first steps toward opening our homes.
 We need Jesus' help in choosing a target!
+Tell it to Jesus: Before we go any further in this study, turn back to the last page of Lesson One.
+What target group did you write down in your prayer?
+Take a few more minutes to ask the Lord to confirm whether this is the target group He wants you to concentrate on ministering to.